 What is the Mediator Release Test (MRT)?

-The MRT panel is the food sensitivity test that we use at Root Functional Medicine.
+The MRT panel is the food sensitivity test that we use with our members

 The machine determines your individualized response by measuring the size of your white blood cells before and after exposure to each tested item.
 The more your white blood cells shrink, the more pro-inflammatory chemicals they have released, and thus the stronger your food sensitivity reaction.